mouldimus/notes/HTML_Concepts.md

 ## Aesthetics
 [Jump Back](#contents)

-“Aesthetic” means “concerned with being attractive; the appreciation of beauty”.
+"Aesthetic" means "concerned with being attractive; the appreciation of beauty".

 CSS and JavaScript can be used to increase the aesthetic (how visually appealing something is) of a website.